 Insert cookie sheet with the loaves of bread on the top rack into a cold oven.

 Pour the boiling water into shallow baking pan on the bottom rack.
 Push lower rack into oven.
 Close the oven door and wait for 10 minutes before turning on the oven.
+This will allow the bread to expand (top scored portion to open wider) to produce a crispy crust.

 NOTE: Do Not Turn On The Oven.